 Personal Boundaries

-Personal growth and progression requires setting and maintaining boundaries.
+Personal growth and progression require setting and maintaining boundaries.
 In fact, a critical spiritual lesson to learn is to become masters of ourselves.
-In contrast, some people say that to deny yourself of worldly pleasures is to deny your true self.
+In contrast, some people say that to deny yourself worldly pleasures is to deny your true self.
 They emphasize feeling good rather than being good.
 They describe any form of self-restraint as self-loathing or homophobia.
 However, a peaceful society requires restraint, boundaries, moderation, and temperance.
+Why should that be the case everywhere but with homosexual behavior?

 Setting Safe Boundaries